MHCPPrograms/worlds-documentation/docs/npcs/WaveSpawner Tutorial.md

 Component.register(WaveSpawner);
 ```
 Okay, so that's the basics of spawning Charlies.
 But there's ever-so-much-more we can do together...
-Take my hand, sweet developer, and let's dive into the advanced tutorial?
+Take my hand, sweet developer, and let's dive into the advanced tutorial.

 Afraid?
 No problem, we can stop here.
 But do you want to shake the foundations of the Charlieverse?
 Let's do it.
 ---